Liberal Army Air Field: B-24 Liberator Basic Training School

 In April 1943, before completion of construction, the initial group of officers and men of the original cadre reported.
 Liberal AAF was officially opened on 13 May 1943.
-It placed was under the jurisdiction of the Army Air Forces Pilot School (Specialized 4-Engines), II Bomber Command, Second Air Force.
+It was under the jurisdiction of the Army Air Forces Pilot School (Specialized 4-Engines), II Bomber Command, Second Air Force.
 The mission of the base was to train Consolidated B-24 Liberator heavy bomber pilots, who were predominantly newly commissioned officers graduated from Training Command advanced twin-engine flying schools.

 Additional personnel arrived during subsequent weeks.
 In the midst of construction, personnel acquisition moved into an intensified phase during April and May, so that the base was actively manned by the time the first B-24s to be used in training set down on the brand new runways on 20 June.
 That scheduling was extremely close during those hectic days can be seen in that only ten days later, on 1 July, the members of the first class were introduced to the Liberators.
 This is the official date of the inauguration of training at Liberal, barely six months after construction began.
 Initially and for a considerable time the commanding officer of the field was in charge of the several squadrons and detachments which performed the various functions requisite to the functioning of the school.

 The training cycle was nine weeks in length.
 Halfway through the cycle of the first class, another class began the course, so that, afterward, a class graduated every four and a half weeks.
 By 8 December 1943 Col. R. C. Rockwood, operations and training officer, was able to tell a group of civilian employees that "we are now training approximately one-fourth of the Liberator bomber commanders trained in the continental United States".
 The pace of training is well illustrated in that it was not until 7 October 1943 that time was found for a formal dedication.

 George McGovern, later a senator and candidate for President of the United States, trained as a B-24 pilot at Liberal.

 On 1 May 1944 all the separate units on the field were disbanded except for the 744th AAF Band, the Airways Communications Squadron, and the Base Weather Section.
 In place of the disbanded organizations the several sections of the 2525th Base Unit were created, distinguished by the nature of the service performed: